 Subscriber Data means data, information, text, graphics, images or works of authorship of any kind (including Imported Data and Payroll Data), information (including Personal Information) and other materials entered or uploaded by you, Users or a Data Supplier (as applicable) into MYOB Business.

 Subscription Plan means any Subscription Plan for MYOB Business we make available from time to time, as described on our website.

 Tax Laws means: (if you reside in Australia or your business is registered in Australia) A New Tax System (Goods and Services) Act 1999 (Cth) and the Taxation Administration Act 1953 (Cth) or similar laws and any binding regulation, ruling or direction issued by the Australian Taxation Office as amended or replaced from time to time; or (if you reside in New Zealand or your business is located in New Zealand) the Goods and Services Tax Act 1985 (NZ) and the Tax Administration Act 1994 (NZ) or similar laws and any binding regulation, ruling or direction issued by the Inland Revenue Department of New Zealand as amended or replaced from time to time.

 Third Party means any person we have engaged to help us provide MYOB Business.
 This includes any other service providers engaged by us to assist in the delivery, maintenance and administration of MYOB Business.
 In the case of Data Feeds, any Data Supplier that you authorise to provide Imported Data to us is also a Third Party under these Terms.

 User means a person authorised by the Subscriber to use MYOB Business (including Employees and Professional Partners).

-You and your means the Subscriber and User as applicable.
+You and your means the Subscriber and/or User, as the context requires.